LGBTQ history in Singapore: 2017

-Local companies supporting LGBT event
+Local companies supporting LGBTQ event

 As a result of amendments to Singapore's Public Order Act, which was decried by human rights group Amnesty International, foreigners trying to attend the 9th Pink Dot SG event now faced arrest and if found guilty, could be fined S$20,000 or jailed for a year.
 Organisers barricaded Hong Lim Park and checked the identity card of each participant at checkpoints.

 20 local companies contributed more than S$200,000 to the event which was above the target of S$150,000 of Pink Dot SG.

 2018

-Debate over children's books with LGBT themes at the National Library Singapore
+Debate over children's books with LGBTQ themes at the National Library Singapore

-In July 2018, the discovery of three children's books with LGBT themes at the National Library Singapore sparked an uproar and an ensuing debate over literary censorship.
+In July 2018, the discovery of three children's books with LGBTQ themes at the National Library Singapore sparked an uproar and an ensuing debate over literary censorship.
 The three books were And Tango Makes Three, based on the true story of Roy and Silo, two male chinstrap penguins who fell in love in New York's Central Park Zoo; The White Swan Express, which features children adopted by straight, gay, mixed-race and single parents; and Who's in My Family?, which discusses different types of families, including gay couples.

 The National Library Board said in a statement that it took "a pro-family and cautious approach in identifying titles for our young visitors" and that it planned to withdraw the books from the libraries and to pulp them.
 The move sparked vocal opposition and thousands signed duelling petitions for and against the destruction of the books.
 In protest, 400 people including parents descended at the library to read the books to their children.

 Writers Gwee Li Sui, Adrian Tan, Prem Anand and Felix Cheong cancelled their panel at the Central Public Library as part of the Read!
 Singapore initiative.
 Novelist and playwright Ovidia Yu resigned from the steering committee of the Singapore Writers Festival and Gwee also declined to speak at the National Schools Literature Festival.

 Information minister Yaacob Ibrahim said he stood by the board's decision to remove the three books from the children's section and that the board would "continue to ensure that books in the children's section are age-appropriate".
 He said he had instructed the board not to pulp the books but to place them in the adult section.
 "The decision on what books children can or cannot read remains with their parents.
 Parents who wish to borrow these books to read with their children will have the option to do so," the minister said.

 It emerged that the copies of Who's in My Family? had already been destroyed.
 Separately, a volume of the Archie comics series had been banned because its depiction of a marriage between two men was deemed to have breached social norms.